CodePushGo/website/src/content/blog/en/development-vs-production-key-differences-in-capacitor-apps.md

 ### Tips for Managing Environments

 To keep things running smoothly, automation and security are essential.
 Integrating CI/CD pipelines ensures consistent deployments, while robust encryption protects data.
-For example, companies using tools like Capgo have reported saving up to $26,100 over five years compared to traditional methods [\[1\]](https://capgo.app/).
+For example, companies using tools like CodePushGo have reported saving up to $26,100 over five years compared to traditional methods [\[1\]](https://capgo.app/).

 Here are some strategies to consider: